 According to many medical experts, including the American Heart Association, corn syrup is not as bad as high fructose corn syrup (HFCS).
-High fructose corn syrup specifically is implicated in a variety of diseases such as obesity, heart diseases, and type 2 diabetes.
+High fructose corn syrup is specifically implicated in a variety of diseases such as obesity, heart disease, and type 2 diabetes.

 So, HFCS is a derivative of corn syrup.
 However, it undergoes enzyme conversion, making it worse for overall health.